-Will aerosol cans explode in checked luggage is a question many people who haven’t flown before (and some who have) seem to ask quite frequently.
-But with the increased levels of security that exist in today’s world it is not surprising that people are unsure.
+Will aerosols explode in checked baggage is a question many people who haven’t flown before (and some who have) seem to ask quite frequently.
+But with the increased levels of security that exist in today’s world, it is not surprising that people are unsure.

-This applies to all toiletry aerosols on planes, including those containing deodorants, antiperspirants, dry shampoos, hairsprays, body sprays, shaving lotions and suntan lotions.
+The improbability of aerosol cans exploding applies to all toiletry aerosols on planes in hold luggage, including those containing deodorant, antiperspirant, dry shampoos, hairspray, body spray and suntan lotion.

-Why won’t aerosol cans explode in checked luggage on a plane?
+Why won’t aerosols explode in a plane’s baggage hold?

-While aerosol cans do have the potential to explode, fortunately the circumstances under which they might explode are not found under normal conditions in a plane.
+While aerosol cans do have the potential to explode, fortunately, the circumstances under which they might are not found under normal conditions in a plane.
 So the likelihood of them exploding is minute.

-Aerosol cans containing a liquid are held in the can under pressure with an expellant.
-When the button on the aerosol can is pressed it opens a valve and some of the liquid contained in it are expelled.
+Aerosols containing a liquid are held in the can under pressure with an expellant.
+When the button on the aerosol can is pressed it opens a valve and some of the liquid contained in it is expelled.

 There are a few different reasons why an aerosol can may explode which include fire/extreme heat, being damaged and decompression but under normal circumstances these conditions will never exist in an aircraft’s hold.

-It is the pressurization in an aircraft that seems to be the main worry that people have when it comes to wondering if aerosol cans explode in checked luggage.
+It is the pressurization in an aircraft that seems to be the main worry that people have when it comes to wondering if aerosols will explode in their checked luggage.

-In theory, if the pressure outside the can was to reduce, this may cause the can to explode due to the higher differential in pressures between the inside and outside.
-In practice this is not something that will happen.
+In theory, if the pressure outside the can were to reduce, this may cause the can to explode due to the higher differential in pressures between the inside and outside.
+In practice, this is not something that will happen.
 Even if the pressurization system on the aircraft failed the difference would not be enough for aerosol cans to explode.

-Actually, an aerosol can would not even explode if taken on a space flight and was exposed to the zero pressure of space.
+Actually, aerosol cans would not even explode if taken on a space flight and were exposed to the zero pressure of space.

-An aerosol can may explode if it is exposed to fire as the heat build up will be extreme.
-As the heat increases the pressure will increase in the can due to the expansion of the liquids and expellant.
-This may get to the point where the structure of the can will no longer be able to cope and the can will rupture, causing an explosion.
+Aerosol cans may explode if exposed to fire as the heat build-up will be extreme.
+As the heat increases the pressure will increase in the cans due to the expansion of the liquids and expellant.
+This may get to the point where the structure of the container will no longer be able to cope and the can will rupture, causing an explosion.

-An aerosol can could potentially explode if it is punctured by damage.
-If it is packed in a suitcase then this is not going to happen.
+Aerosol cans could potentially burst if containers are punctured by some kind of impact causing damage.
+If it is packed in a suitcase, surrounded by clothes etc, then this is very unlikely to happen.

 A modern aircraft is basically a sealed tube with semi-spherical bulkheads at the nose and at the rear.
 Everything within that area of the aircraft is pressurized.